NFIBrokerage/harness/README.md

 │   └── workflows
 │       └── ci.yml
 ├── .gitignore
-├── harnessfile.exs
+├── harness.exs
 ├── mix.lock
 └── my_plug.ex

 2 directories, 5 files
 ```

-but expands to a fully featured phoenix project with cool stuff like

-- necessary `mix.exs` setup
-- supervision tree
-- observalibity tooling
-- release configuration (`rel/config.exs`, `Docefile`)
-- testing configuration (`coveralls.js`, `.credo.exs`)

-and more(!) with a simple `mix harness`.

-## What does it do?

 In a directory with a harness-file (`harness.exs`), a run of `mix harness` will
 generate a `.harness/` directory containing generated boilerplate, with the
-`mix.exs` symlinked to the root of the git repository.
+necessary symlinking and path adjusting to make the project run like a normal
+phoenix project.

-For example, the above repository would expand to
+For example, the above repository would expand to something like:

 ```
 $ mix harness